johnloy/backbone-xray/README.md

 To confidently work on a sophisticated event-driven app, it helps to have a full grasp of the effect of triggering any event.
 Doing this by manually littering code with scattered console.log calls is messy and bound to be uncomprehensive.

 Backbone-Xray provides the ability to log and inspect the linear flow of select events and method calls in a Backbone application, without the need to manually insert console.log statements.
-With it, events triggered on any object that extends Backbone.Events, in addition to potentially any method on any object (even non-Backbone), can be logged and formatted exactly to your liking and needs.
+With it, events triggered on any object that extends Backbone.Model, Backbone.Collection, Backbone.View, or Backbone.Router, in addition to potentially any method on any object (even non-Backbone), can be logged and formatted exactly to your liking and needs.
 Crucial aspects of an event, like the name, triggering object, and listeners can also be included in a log entry to provide context beyond the simple sequence of events.
 The configuration options provided by Backbone-Xray let you limit your logging to only what you want to capture.

 Features
 ------------